wxWidgets/wxWidgets/src/png/projects/visualc71/README_zlib.txt

 Copyright (C) 2004 Simon-Pierre Cadieux.
 Copyright (C) 2004 Cosmin Truta.

+This code is released under the libpng license.
 For conditions of distribution and use, see copyright notice in zlib.h.

+NOTE: This project will be removed from libpng-1.5.0.
+It has been replaced with the "vstudio" project.

 To use: